lh1207/LocoQuest/README.md

 When I open LocoQuest from a clean-state and get sent to the "landing page," also known as the map, Then geolocation shall be activated and display my current location on my device, so that I can find my current location and start my scavenger hunt.

-Given there is no internet connectivity on my device, When I open LocoQuest or the app refreshes,
+Given there is a benchmark that I visited on my device, When I open my profile on LocoQuest,
-Then the app shall display a warning message that alerts me that landmarks may not be up-to-date.
+Then the profile side of the app shall display the completed benchmarks.

-Given GPS is turned off on my device,
-When I open LocoQuest at any point,
-Then the map should turn darker, and the app should warn me that GPS is not enabled, which will throw off the calculations of the entire app despite the data stored locally on the device.
+Given that I have logged into a profile on the application, When I can access it in the profile section of application, Then I am able to edit my name within the application.

 # UML Class Diagram